Collaborative for Children's History

 After a successful pilot in Sunnyside, the College Bound from Birth program expands to the Aldine neighborhood.

-As the state's contractor to implement the updated Texas Rising Star quality rating improvement system in the 13-county area, Collaborative for Children recruits and provides mentoring services for child care providers to receive their new Texas Rising Star certification.
+As the state’s contractor to implement the updated Texas Rising Star quality rating improvement system in the 13-county area, Collaborative for Children recruits and provides mentoring services for child care providers to earn their new Texas Rising Star certification.

 2016